sanjanashangle/CS4348Project3/devlog.md

 - Having issues with printing the index - stopped working for the day here (will pick up on this next time I work)

 ----------------------------

+## December 2 12:08PM

+### Thoughts so far:
+- Going good so far - making good progress
+- I would say I'm in a good place as I am not procrastinating

+### Plan for the session:
+- Debug the printing index section and figure out why I keep getting a warning

+### Progress:
+- Will fill out after I am done working for this session